gera2ld/deploy-static/README.md

   -h, --help            Show this help message and exit.
   -t TAG, --tag TAG     the tag of current version, will be used as the
-                        subdirectory name, default as current date -f, --force           whether to overwrite files if tag exists -p PREFIX, --prefix PREFIX
+                        subdirectory name, default as current date -f, --force           whether to reuse files in an existed tag -p PREFIX, --prefix PREFIX
                         the URL prefix for all items with relative paths -S, --save-static     whether to store the static.json file